 The Few So you quit children's ministry...
 Say what you want about being a children’s pastor.
 The fact is this: you are in an ELITE GROUP.
 There are few who would ever attempt what you do.
 Very few.
 You prepare weekly Bible content that reaches kids.
 You recruit, train and motivate a team [...]

 How I Got Swept Into Children's Ministry My background was in adult ministry.
 That's the ministry where people don't vomit during your message and they go pee without raising their hands.
-After pastoring two churches I took a sweet gig as an associate pastor in Florida.
-It was a cushy job without much [...]
+But here is how I got into children's ministry.
+After pastoring two churches I took a sweet gig as an associate pastor [...]

 The 4 Most Powerful Words in Children's Ministry So what are the four most powerful (non-spiritual) words in children's ministry?
 What four words can light up any kid?
 What four words can get any kid's attention?
 They are magical words.
 Here they are.

 1. Doing everything on your own instead of multiplying yourself.
 2. Begging for volunteers instead of recruiting them.
 3. Being afraid to risk instead of trying new things.